martbetz/martbetz.github.io/linux-trouble-shooting.md

 **Comments:**

-- An alternative and _much_ quicker solution would be to use the 'reword' option in `laygit`.
+- an alternative and _much_ quicker solution would be to use the 'reword' option in `lazygit`

 ----